transmister/work-share/transmister-server-and-web/quick-start.md

 Before starting the server, you need to make sure that MongoDB service is active.
 The server will automatically create a new database called 'transmister'.

-Then you can start the server starts at port 80 defaultly:
+Then you can start the server starts at port 80 by default:

 ```powershell
 npm run dev